 Members of the Council contribute time and services to assist the Council in carrying out its activities.
-Contributed services are not recognized in the financial statements.
+Due to the difficulty of determining their fair value, contributed services are not recognized in the financial statements.

 Use of Estimates

 The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting periods.
 Actual results could differ from management's best estimates as additional information becomes available in the future.